SoftwareAG/webmethods-api-gateway/samples/datamanagement/APIGatewayUtility/README.md

 1. Checkout this directory webmethods-api-gateway/samples/datamanagement/APIGatewayUtility/ in your local machine.

-2. Run the below command to build the docker image
+2. Run the below command in the checkout directory from step 1 to build the docker image

     ``` docker build . -t <tag_name> ```